-In today’s world, rules of etiquette have become increasingly reinterpretted or even forgotten.
+In today’s world, traditional rules of etiquette have become increasingly reinterpretted or even forgotten.
 While we should embrace new expressions of respect for others, having a common understanding of the purpose and practice of etiquette in society is important for teenagers to fully understand and follow.
 In our comprehensive guide, you will learn rules of etiquette to use in various settings and situations.
-We will cover communications etiquette in-depth, but will also give you some simple rules to follow in academics and when you’re in an audience.
+We will cover communications etiquette in-depth, but will also give you some simple rules to follow in an academics setting and when you’re a member of an audience.

 Remember that etiquette and manners are not quite the same, but often work hand-in-hand.
 As stated by Encyclopedia, “etiquette is a set of rules dealing with exterior form.
 Manners are an expression of character.”

-Communication is essential in every aspect of life, so you are never too young to learn the rules of etiquette in communicating verbally, nonverbally and in written form.
-Whether you like it or not, people tend to judge you by how you communicate.
+Communication is essential in every aspect of life, so you are never too young to learn the rules of etiquette in communicating effectively in verbal, nonverbal and in written form.
+Whether you like it or not, people judge you by how you communicate.
 Follow these important communication etiquette tips below to manage the impression you wish to make on others.

 Written Communications: Read the meaning both online and offline.

 - Formal Letters – Your English teacher will love you if you learn to write well.
 In writing letters, make sure you date the letter and include the recipient’s address.
 You can find letter formats for resumes, business letters, and personal letters online.
-Website resources include: The Balance and Purdue Owl offer templates and visuals to guide you.
+Website resources include: The Balance and Purdue Owl, both of which offer templates and visuals, are good website resources.

 - Resumes – As a teen, make yourself stand out by preparing a simple resume for summer jobs, part-time employment opportunities and internships.
 Include key information such as: a brief overview of the job title and work you are seeking, work experience, education, volunteer work, and computer skills.
-Websites resources include: Indeed, My Perfect Resume, and Grammarly offer many helpful tips and specific examples.
+Check out Indeed, My Perfect Resume, and Grammarly, all of which, offer many helpful tips and specific examples.

 - Notes and Cards – Whether you are writing a greeting card, postcard, or notecard, make sure you follow proper etiquette for addressing and signing cards.
 Website resource: The Gallery Collection shows proper etiquette for birthdays, holidays, sympathy, get well cards, and thank you notes.